Locations

 Tipping Floor: MSW

 Both public and commercial haulers deposit MSW onto the tipping floor of the transfer building where it is loaded into a transfer trailer and ultimately hauled to the CPL.
-The Operator screens the incoming waste prior to loading the transfer trailer and segregates materials not suitable for burial in the lined cell at the CPL.
-Types of materials accepted include animal carcasses, electronics, fish waste, kitchen trash, small quantities of lawn clippings and leaves, etc.
+Incoming waste is screened prior to loading the transfer trailer and materials not suitable for burial in the lined cell at the CPL are segregated out.
+Types of materials accepted include animal carcasses, electronics, fish waste, kitchen trash, small quantities of lawn clippings and leaves, etc. An average of 8,000 tons of MSW is transported annually to the CPL.

 Inert waste is segregated into these three separate piles.
 The C/D is currently being placed over the existing footprint of the former landfill that was not filled to capacity at the time of transition to a transfer facility.
 An estimated 9,000 cubic yards is consumed annually in the C/D cell with a projected life of 20-30 more years.

-*Metals: Accepted materials include appliances, copper, iron, tanks, etc. Items with engines must have all fluids drained and gas tanks and batteries removed (if applicable) prior to disposal.
-Refrigerators and freezers are placed in the C/D cell after refrigerants are removed.
-The removal and hauling of this waste stream is the sole responsibility of the Operator.
+Metals: Accepted materials include appliances, copper, iron, tanks, etc. Refrigerators and freezers are placed in the C/D cell after refrigerants are removed.
+Vehicles are not accepted at this site.

-*Woody Debris/Brush: Also known as the ‘brush pile,’ the stockpiled material is periodically burned, which saves space for this waste stream from burial.
-Accepted materials include branches, Christmas trees, large quantities of un-bagged grass clippings and leaves, untreated lumber without nails or hardware, etc.
+WLC: Also known as the ‘brush pile,’ the stockpiled material is periodically burned, which saves space for this waste stream from burial.
+Accepted materials include branches, Christmas trees, tree stumps, untreated lumber without nails or hardware, etc. Dirt is not accepted and must be removed from these materials prior to disposing.

 Recycling Containers

-Collection bins are set up in a large tent across the parking lot from the baler building for convenient public disposal.
-Accepted materials include aluminum cans, glass, newspaper, PETE #1 twist top containers and HDPE #2 plastics, and tin.
+Collection bins are set up in the large tent across the parking lot from the baler building for convenient public disposal.
+Accepted materials include aluminum cans, glass, newspaper, PETE #1 twist-top containers, HDPE #2 plastics, and tin.
 Corrugated cardboard and mixed paper are collected in the baler building.
-The onsite management of recyclables, including shipment to market, is the sole responsibility of the Operator.
+Recyclables are baled by KPB Solid Waste staff and hauled to market by a contractor.

 Hazardous & Misc.
 Waste

 Fluorescent bulbs, used oil, and lead acid and household batteries are accepted daily.
 The KPB contracts out used oil management hauling while the lead acid batteries are periodically picked up by a local battery recycling company.
-The onsite management of fluorescent bulbs is the sole responsibility of the Operator.
+Hazardous Waste Collection Events are conducted four times annually by a hazardous waste management contractor.
+The contractor manages the events; the HMF/TF provides the location.

 Disposal Fees

 HMF/TF has one commercial disposer scale which is located on a separate access road from that of public access.
-Currently, scale charges for specific waste items are limited to a small number of large commercial vehicles while smaller commercial vehicles with more than five cubic yards are charged by volume.
-A future goal is that all commercial vehicles be charged by the tonnage.
-Both large and small commercial jobs have a 250 cubic yard limit per job.
-Households are charged for specific items.
+Currently, scale charges based on tonnage for specific waste items are limited to commercial vehicles with a Solid Waste Charge Account.
+Commercial vehicles without an account are charged by volume.
+Residents are charged for asbestos and vehicles.
+Commercial jobs have a 250 cubic yard limit per job.

 Environmental Monitoring

 A KPB contractor samples seven groundwater monitoring wells around the site perimeter biannually and surface water from Diamond Creek annually, both in accordance with the ADEC permit.
-Landfill gas monitoring including methane, carbon dioxide, and oxygen, is conducted quarterly by SWD staff.
+Landfill gas monitoring including methane, carbon dioxide, and oxygen, is conducted quarterly by KPB Solid Waste staff.

 Monofill/Transfer Facility - Seward